What is (good) web design?

 What we see from a website without scrolling down is referred to as “above the fold”.
 Everything else is “below the fold”.
 Contemporary web design places the most important elements above the fold.

-To catch a visitor’s attention, place the best and important elements of each of your website pages on top so that these are visible without scrolling.
+To catch a visitor’s attention, place the best and most important elements of each of your website pages on top so that these are visible without scrolling.

 SEO boosting elements

-These are fields in the website editor to define search engine relevant terms, such as the
+These are fields in the website editor to define search engine-relevant terms, such as the:

 - meta description